dobots/scenario_runner/scenarios/README.md

 ```

  ### RunROSNode
  It is possible to call any ROS node with this function.
-You just need to provide the package name, the name of the executable.
+You just need to provide the package name, and the name of the executable.
 It is optional to provide any parameters to the ROSnode.

  ```
  <RunROSNode   name="run_node" package_name=""  executable_name=""  params="" />